NinjaTyper/PythonLearning/README.md

 ### Required Exercise for Lesson 4

+1. Make a yourname.txt that has your name in it, then read in that file and print to the screen.
+2. Write down every number from 1 to 100 to a file number.txt
+3. Write a program that read in random.txt and then add a random number to that random.txt file, without losing existing data.
+4. Build a shopping experience!
+You can specify the list of items in a file (item name with price) , then read in the file data, then provide a shopping experience to the users.

 ### Bonus Exercise (optional)

 ## Lesson 5
 In Lesson 5, we will learn how to get data from the internet (social media, webpages, etc.)